let-def/cuite/doc/CAMLregion.md

 *: The low-level programming community jokingly dubbed these Heisenbugs and Mandelbugs, for their uncertain and chaotic nature.

 On the other hand, the OCaml FFI API enjoys a remarkably low overhead: the restrictions are difficult but lead to a cheap and portable interface with the OCaml runtime.
-This made OCaml applicable to domains where connecting to a foreign programming language is generally considered too expensive [Sundial].
+This made OCaml applicable to domains where connecting to a foreign programming language is generally considered too expensive [TODO reference Sundial].

 We propose to explore a different trade-off in the design space of FFI API: providing a safer and more convenient API by giving up some of the performance.